kahnu044/wordpress-docker/WebSite/wp-content/plugins/svg-support/readme.txt

 Update to address PHP warnings and notices on the image widget when wp_debug is enabled.

 = 2.3.12 =
-* Wrapped the inline JS so you can call the inline function at will using `bodhisvgsInlineSupport();`.
-Added a native help tab.
-Removed the admin update notice.
-Did some general clean up of code and settings page.
-As always, it's best to take a full backup of your site before running any updates.
+* Inline JS can now be called using `bodhisvgsInlineSupport();`.
+Added a native help tab and removed the admin update notice.
+General cleanup of code and settings page.
+Remember to back up your site before updating.

 = 2.3.11 =
-* New Features and Fixes!
-Now you can force ALL of your SVG files (old and new) to be rendered inline in a single click with the new "Force Inline SVG" setting.
-You can also choose to use an expanded version of the inline JS if you want to minify it separately using a caching plugin or similar.
+* New Features and Fixes: Added "Force Inline SVG" to render all SVG files inline with one click.
+Option to use an expanded JS version for separate minification with a caching plugin.

 = 2.3.10 =
 * Fixed missing links in settings page.